U.S. Citizen and Permanent Resident Graduate Students

 At RIT, we believe that the primary responsibility for financing higher education costs belongs with the student.
 Many of the aid programs administered by the Office of Financial Aid and Scholarships require that the student show need for assistance beyond whatever academic scholarships you qualify for and the financial contribution that can be reasonably expected from the student.

 U.S. citizens and permanent residents may apply for need-based financial aid by submitting the Free Application for Federal Student Aid (FAFSA).
 In order to be eligible to receive federal student aid, you must meet all of the following criteria:

 - Be a U.S. citizen or eligible non-citizen

-- Be matriculated by the RIT Graduate Admissions Office or NTID Office of Admissions into a degree program or a certificate program which is at least 24 credit hours in length
+- Be accepted for enrollment as a regular student by the RIT Graduate Admissions Office or NTID Office of Admissions to a degree or certificate in an eligible program

 - Demonstrate financial need, except for some loan programs